 PEP stands for Post-Exposure Prophylaxis.
 It is an HIV prevention strategy that involves taking HIV medications immediately after a single high-risk event, such as condomless sex with a partner whose HIV status you do not know.

 How does PEP work?

 It takes a few days for HIV to become established in the body following exposure.
-When taken as PEP, HIV medications block the virus from making copies of itself and spreading throughout the body.
+When taken as prescribed, PEP block the virus from making copies of itself and spreading throughout the body.